 Info: for further info contact Adform technical support email@example.com

-If the document contains hyperlinks, it is possible to click on them directly when reading the document in the full-screen version.
+If a document contains hyperlinks, it is possible to click on them directly when reading the document in the full-screen version.